MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-clouds-azure-cli.md

 > [!IMPORTANT]
 > If your authentication for the activated cloud has expired, you need to re-authenticate before performing any other CLI tasks.
 If this is your first time switching to the new cloud, you also need to set the active subscription.
-> For instructions on authenticating, see [Log in with Azure CLI 2.0](authenticate-azure-cli.md).
-For information on subscription management, see [Manage Azure subscriptions with Azure CLI 2.0](manage-azure-subscriptions-azure-cli.md)
+> For instructions on authenticating, see [Log in with Azure CLI](authenticate-azure-cli.md).
+For information on subscription management, see [Manage Azure subscriptions with Azure CLI](manage-azure-subscriptions-azure-cli.md)

 ## Register a cloud

 Register a new cloud if you have your own endpoints for Azure Stack.
 Creating a cloud is done with the [az cloud register](/cli/azure/cloud#az-cloud-register) command.
 This command requires a name and a set of capabilities with associated endpoints.
-To learn how to register a cloud for use with Azure Stack, see [Use API version profiles with Azure CLI 2.0 in Azure Stack](/azure/azure-stack/user/azure-stack-version-profiles-azurecli2#connect-to-azure-stack).
+To learn how to register a cloud for use with Azure Stack, see [Use API version profiles with Azure CLI in Azure Stack](/azure/azure-stack/user/azure-stack-version-profiles-azurecli2#connect-to-azure-stack).

 You do not need to register your own cloud for China, US Government, or German regions.
 These are managed by Microsoft and available by default.
 For more information on all of the available endpoint settings, see the [documentation for `az cloud register`](/cli/azure/cloud#az-cloud-register).